-Staff should only discuss concerns with the designated person, head teacher, head of education or Directors (depending on who is the subject of the concern).
+Staff should only discuss concerns with the designated safeguarding lead, head teacher, head of education or Directors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.

-2.45.3 Child protection information will be stored and handled in line with General Data Protection Regulation (GDPR) and the Data Protection Act 2018 principles.
+Child protection information will be stored and handled in line with General Data Protection Regulation (GDPR) and the Data Protection Act 2018 principles.